Types of constipation

 Constipation is common

 Constipation is something that everyone has likely experienced at one time or another.
 But for some people, constipation can be more than just an occasional event.
-These people may experience Chronic Idiopathic Constipation (CIC) or Irritable Bowel Syndrome with Constipation (IBS-C).
+Irritable bowel syndrome with constipation (IBS-C) and chronic idiopathic constipation (CIC) are conditions in which one experiences long periods of constipation.

 What is CIC?